vs1720/RedditReader/README.md

 # The Analysis

 * ## TensorFlow Model ##
-  * Using tensorflow, straightforward nueral network to predict score of post based on 2 hours of data.
+  * Using tensorflow, straightforward neural network to predict score of post based on 2 hours of data.
 (3 periods per hour if using 20 minute intervals)
   * Not very good results.
   * Tried:
     * dropout - very good results